jill-k/school-staff-demographics/README.md

 Ziv Schwartz & Jill Kahane

 <h1>Final Project</h1>
 Our project focused on school staff demographics in public K-12 schools in Massachusetts.
 We used Jupyter notebooks to check out our data and conduct our analysis.
-All files are linked below, or can be found with our master data files in the student, staff, acs, and analysis folders.
+All notebooks are linked below, and can be found with our master data files in the student, staff, acs, and analysis folders.

 <h3>Link to Analysis</h3>

 We focused our analysis on the four questions outlined in our final project proposal.
 Our investigation can be found at the first link below.
-The second link contains code used to generate a Folium map that plots all schools in Massachusetts with >90% students of color with information about staff demographics.
+The second link contains code used to generate a Folium map that plots the 163 schools in Massachusetts with >90% students of color with information about staff demographics.
 A direct link to the map can be found <a href = "https://jill-k.github.io/school-staff-demographics/">here</a>.
 <ul>
 <li><a href = "https://github.com/jill-k/school-staff-demographics/blob/master/analysis/School%20Staff%20Analysis.ipynb">School Staff Analysis</a></li>
 <li><a href = "https://github.com/jill-k/school-staff-demographics/blob/master/analysis/School%20Map.ipynb">School Map</a></li>